espocrm/documentation/docs/user-guide/invoices.md

 Note that it's possible to automatically populate country records with English names.

 Example: If you run business from Germany, your customer is also in Germany and you use the word *Germany* when storing the country in Espo, you need to create a *Germany* Addess Country record with a *DE* code.

+## Locking

+An Invoice can locked if it's completed or canceled.
+When a record is locked, a specific fields become read-only.
+An administrator can configure which exactly fields at: Administration > Entity Manager > Invoice > Edit.

+If the settings parameter *Forbid order unlocking* is checked, once a record is locked, it can be unlocked only by an administrator.

 ## See also